spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 ## Key Exchange Key (KEK)

 The KEK is a list of certificates, public keys, or signatures in an ESL signed by a private PK key.
-Entires in the KEK set are used to update the signature database (db) and the forbidden signature database (dbx).
+Entries in the KEK set are used to update the signature database (db) and the forbidden signature database (dbx).
 Each entry in the KEK set has a corresponding private key.
 It establishes a relationship of trust between the firmware and the operating system (OS).